JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_EXAMPLE.md

 ### Container Type Mapping

-The docker-reconciler would need to be enhanced to handle this multi-container service pattern.
+The docker-reconciler would need to be enhanced to handle this multi-container blueprint pattern.
 Currently it expects a single `instance` array with `type: "container"`.
 For Arrowhead, you could either:

 1. **Option A**: Keep current structure, list all 7 containers explicitly in the spec:
 ```json